 How Long Do Porcelain Veneers Last?

+The duration of dental veneers stay on whether you have porcelain or composite veneers, and how well you care for them.
 Porcelain teeth veneers are the most common type of veneers because porcelain is the most natural-looking material.
 Porcelain is thin and translucent, and it also reflects light in the same manner as enamel.
 As such, porcelain teeth veneers are indistinguishable from natural teeth.
 Porcelain veneers are also stain-resistant, which means you don’t have to worry about them getting discolored over time.
-The porcelain veneer longevity is approximately 10 years, based on multiple studies, and some patients can also make them last 20+ years.

 How Long Do Composite Veneers Last?

 Composite veneers have a define specially shorter duration.
 They last much less time than other veneers, with an average duration of just 3 year.
 Composite resin is another popular material used for dental veneers because it can be shaded according to your specific preferences.
 Composite resin veneers are also less expensive than porcelain veneers, so they’re more suitable for people seeking more affordable options.
 Your composite resin veneers must be provided by highly-skilled cosmetic dentists, or they have a higher risk of getting damaged.
 The longevity of composite veneers is around 5 years or more, which is approximately half the time of porcelain veneers.